Posts Tagged ‘Bias’

 This is likewise true with mentioning the idea of assassination to AGI researchers.
 The only way such threats could ever be prohibitive would be if they were actually thought to be legitimate, and those expectations can only exist in a world in which groups like SIAI have had their intellectual and academic reputations destroyed.
 Not to say that destroying such groups’ reputations also makes those threats credible; death threats do far more to tear apart reputations than they do to cause fear.

 There is too much at stake here to be stupid about this.
 It is not too hard for our evolved intuitions to suggest that we solve problems by eliminating “opponents”.
 But then, it’s not too hard for our evolved intuitions to screw us over generally.
-A second Unibomber would get to feel like a hero and a soldier, and everyone else would get to pay for it.
+A second Unabomber would get to feel like a hero and a soldier, and everyone else would get to pay for it.

 As I said in my first post on this blog, our enemies are human error and human hatred, not human beings.